dieEisdiele/dicediele/README.md

 # dicediele

-A Rust program for rolling dice and calculating various dice-related probabilities to assist tRPG players and DMs in making appropriate decisions.
+A Rust program for rolling dice and calculating various dice-related probabilities to assist tRPG players and DMs in making appropriate decisions (currently WiP).

 ## Features